oroinc/OroCRMHangoutsCallBundle/README.md

 # OroCRMHangoutsCallBundle
-Integration that will allow to make calls using Google Hangout
+Integration that will allow to make calls using Google Hangouts